-Besides absolute valuation models (earnings value, DCF), the multiples approach offers a practical way for an enterprise value estimation.
+In comparison to absolute valuation models (earnings value, DCF), the multiples approach offers a practical method for an enterprise value estimation.
 The multiples method estimates a company's value relative to another company's value.
-Following this approach, the enterprise value results from the product of a reference value (revenue or earnings values are frequently used) of the company with the respective multiples of similar companies.
+Following this approach, the enterprise value arises from the product of a reference value (revenue or earnings values are frequently used) of the company with the respective multiples of similar companies.